-Complete solutions for data centers, consisting of tags, readers and software are available to automatically track and secures assets with very little human intervention, hence addressing the challenge of increasing inventory accuracy and decreasing inventory time and physical labor.
+Comprehensive IoT Solutions are available for data center automation to track and secure IT Assets with very little human intervention, hence addressing the challenges of increasing inventory accuracy and decreasing time and physical labor.

-Here is how different technologies compare when it comes to account for 10,000 assets in an average data center:
+IT Assets case studies show how different inventory technologies compare when it comes to 10,000 IT Assets in a data center:

-One of the biggest challenges for the deployment of RFID in the data center is tag size and tag placement.
-Does it go on the front of the rack-mounted equipment?
+One of the biggest challenges for RFID deployment in the data center is tag size and tag placement: Does it go on the front of the rack-mounted equipment?
 Will it fit?
 What is the read range?
 Can you attach something to the back of the chassis?
-These are all common questions and challenges when deploying RFID with data center managers.